Define Spinal Stenosis

 These tendons and muscles keep the ball of your upper arm bone in the shoulder socket and are important for the mobility of your shoulder and arm.
 The Rotator Cuff can be injured or torn and get swollen.
 The result is pain and lack of flexibility.
 The physical therapists at Elite Spine & Sports Care of Totowa are able to treat this type of injury and relieve the pain and discomfort.
-One form of treatment is accomplished with the use of Deep Tissue Laser Therapy.
-If you suffer Rotator Cuff injury, we can offer relief and treatment.
+One form of treatment is accomplished with the use of

 the hand, becomes painful.
 The discomfort of numbness and tingling is mostly due to being pressed or squeezed.
 The Carpal Tunnel consists of ligament and bones found at the base of the hand, housing nerves and tendons that let fingers bend.
 This area is in constant use.
 The continual use of the hand in a consistent way, such as typing on a computer or clicking on a phone, causes pain which leads to Carpal Tunnel Syndrome.
 Tennis players also suffer from this condition after holding a tennis raquet tight for long periods of time.
 Treating Carpal Tunnel Syndrome is a specialty of our Physical Therapy Team at Elite Spine and Sports Care of Totowa.
 We are knowledgeable about the options for treatment of Carpal Tunnel Syndrome.
 We offer our experience in the treatment of Carpal Tunnel Syndrome to sufferers in Totowa and all of Passaic County as well as surrounding northern NJ locations.